NEWAGE-Labs/nal.docs/docs/QSPs/Equipment.md

 4. A pale blue color is a failing reading indicative of an alkaline residue
 5. A blue/green color is inidicative of a passing neutral pH
 6. A yellow color can be considered passing if the reagent water is pH 5.50-6.50
+### Hydrometer
+**Annually:** Verify all working hydrometers against the NIST traceable reference hydrometer.

+**Every 2 years:** Recalibrate the NIST traceable reference hydrometer.
 ### Incubator Unit
 Incubator units must have an internal temperature monitoring device and maintain the temperature specified by the method used, usually 35+/-0.5°C and 44.5+/-0.2°C. For non-portable incubators, thermometers should be placed on the top and bottom shelves of the use area and immersed in liquid as directed by the manufacturer (except for electronic thermometers).

-Calibration-corrected temperature should be recorded daily (twice per day with at least 4 hours between readings for microbiological drinking water analysis) for each incubator in-use.
+**Daily or 2x/Day when in use:** Calibration-corrected temperature should be recorded daily (twice per day with at least 4 hours between readings for microbiological drinking water analysis) for each incubator in-use.
 Documentation must include the date, time, temperature, and technician's initials.
 ### pH Meter
-Accuracy and scale graduations should be within +/-0.10 pH units

-pH buffer aliquots should be used only once for drinking water analyses
+Accuracy and scale graduations should be within +/-0.10 pH units. pH buffer aliquots should be used only once for drinking water analyses.
 Electrodes should be maintained according to manufacturer recommendations

+Commercial buffer solution containers should be dated upon receipt and when opened.
+Buffers should be discarded by the expiration date.

-Standardization should be performed daily prior to use with buffers bracketing the expected range of sample analysis.
-The date, analyst, and buffers used should be recorded in the equipment maintenance record.
+**Daily prior to use:** Standardization should be performed daily prior to use with buffers bracketing the expected range of sample analysis.
+The date, analyst, buffers used, and pH meter slope should be recorded in the equipment maintenance log.

-pH meter slope should be recorded in the equipment maintenance log post-calibration.
 If the pH slope is outside 95% to 105% the electrode may need maintenance.
 Follow manufacturer's instructions.

-Commercial buffer solution containers should be dated upon receipt and when opened.
-Buffers should be discarded by the expiration date.
 ### Pipets
-To sterilize and maintain sterility of glass pipets, stainless steel or aluminum canisters shoudl be used, or individual pipets should be wrapped in char-resistant paper or aluminum foil.
+To sterilize and maintain sterility of glass pipets, stainless steel or aluminum canisters should be used, or individual pipets should be wrapped in char-resistant paper or aluminum foil.
+Opened packs of disposable sterile pipets should be resealed between use periods.
+Calibrated micropipetters may be used for microbiological drinking water analysis if tips are sterile.
+Pipets delivering volumes of 10 ml or less must be accurate to within a 2.5% tolerance if used for microbiological drinking water analysis.

 Pipets should have legible markings and should not be chipped or etched.

-Opened packs of disposable sterile pipets shoudl be resealed between use periods.

-Pipets delivering volumes of 10 ml or less must be accurate to within a 2.5% tolerance if used for microbiological drinking water analysis.
+**Every 6 months and upon receipt:** Verify accuracy using mass of water.
+Spectrophotometric method may be used for extremely low volumes.

-Calibrated micropipetters may be used for microbiological drinking water analysis if tips are sterile.
-These micropipetters should be calibrated annually and adjusted or replaced if the precision or accuracy is greater than 2.5%
+**Annually:** If used, calibrated micropipetters should be calibrated annually and adjusted or replaced if the precision or accuracy is greater than 2.5%.
-### Refrigerator
+### Refrigerator / Freezers
-Refrigerators should maintain a termperature of 1°C-5°C. Calibrated thermometers shoudl be graduated in at least 1°C increments and the thermometer bulb immersed in liquid.
+Refrigerators should maintain a termperature of 1°C-5°C. Calibrated thermometers should be graduated in at least 1°C increments and the thermometer bulb immersed in liquid.

+**At Installation or after non-routine maintenance:** Validate uniformity of temperature by mapping the refrigerator / freezer chamber

-On days the refrigerator is in use and the laboratory is staffed the calibration-corrected temperature, date, time, and technician's initials should be recorded at least once per day.
+**Daily:** On days the refrigerator is in use and the laboratory is staffed record the calibration-corrected temperature, date, time, and technician's initials.
 ### Sample Containers
 Microbiological drinking water sample containers should be wide-mouth plastic or non-corrosive glass bottles with non-leaking ground glass stoppers or caps with non-toxic liners that should withstand repeated sterilization, or sterile plastic bags containing sodium thiosulfate.
 Other appropriate sample containers may be used.
 The capacity of sample containers should be at least 120 mL (4 oz.) to allow at least a 1-inch head space.